resiprocate/resiprocate/README_RPM-based-Linux.txt

 Compiling the code in the source tree
 -------------------------------------

-After running the autotools configure command or using the wrapper script described above, it is possible to start compiling the code.
+After running the CMake configure command or using the wrapper script described above, it is possible to start compiling the code.
 To compile with 65 threads, on a system with 64 CPU cores, you could use the following command: